5c Gaol Lane

 How competitive is the programme?

 In 2018, our first year of operating, Politrip offered a total of 50 volunteer placements, and received over 100 applications.
-Whilst we try to offer as many places on our programmes as possible, this is a competitive programme and prospective Politrippers should aim to make themselves stand out from other candidates during the application process.
+This is a competitive programme and prospective Politrippers should aim to make themselves stand out from other candidates during the application process.
+In particular, places on our Democratic Primary trips in Summer 2019 and early 2020 are extremely limited and will fill up fast!

 Is it all work, or can I have fun too?

 Of course, socializing and getting to know the people you’re volunteering with outside of your field office is a huge part of your trip, and any campaign!
-Each group will have a team leader responsible for making sure team-building social events take place during your Politrip, and we actively encourage all volunteers to use their evenings and days off to explore their local area.
+Each group will have a paid Coordinator responsible for making sure team-building social events take place during your Politrip, and we actively encourage all volunteers to use their evenings and days off to explore their local area.

 When accepted onto the programme, your training manual will also have lists of local attractions, restaurants, bars and cultural activities carefully curated by the Politrip team.
 Most people hired to run ground campaigns in local field offices are millennials who also want to relax and have a good time to wind down after a hard day of campaigning.